 Anything.
 Because that's what they say.
 They say that on Purim you can ask G-d for anything and it will be granted.
 One of the most rationalistic rabbis I know says that despite being dubious he tried it one year big time.
 And he got what he asked for in the most dramatic Maggid Speaks story kind of way.

-Everybody hurts and heals and is exiled and redeemed in their lifetime in their way.
+Everybody hurts and heals and is exiled and redeemed in their lifetime, in their way.
 Purim is a major player in this game.
 Forever comes later, for now deal with now.
 Give to the poor, give to your friends, and give to everyone.
 Happiness is not so complicated that you need words for it – you’ll know it when you feel it.
 I, like you, want things though I may say I don’t – not with words, but with the way I live.
-And on Purim the façade falls down and we want what we want and there’s a chance for that to happen for me.
-I want to want what I want that I and G-d and the world know I want it and though I’m scared like a rabbit/rabbi act on the good things I want.
+And on Purim the façade falls down and we want what we want and there’s a chance for that to happen for me and there's a chance for that to happen for you.
+I want to want what I want in a way that I and G-d and the world know I want it.
+And though I’m scared like a rabbit-rabbi, I do want to act on the good things I want.
 Purim is a holiday of doing, giving, moving forward; that may move dreams into reality.

 Judaism is about many things, like life.

 Know your holy day and know yourself.